MobilePayDev/MobilePay-TransactionReporting-API/singlepage.md

 TransferReferenceDate | [Date](../types.md#date) | Date used for aggregated transfer reference.
 Null if this transaction has not been transferred yet.
 SenderComment | string | Free-form text message provided by payment sender (optional).
 CustomPaymentId | string | Custom payment id provided by merchant / payment integrator (optional).
+NextPageToken | string | A token used to retrieve next page of results.
+Null if this is the last page.

 ### Error Response